 Undoing the effects of sitting all day can certainly be done with some great hip flexor stretches.

-But you’ll get some incredible benefits by doing yoga as it’s a combination of both flexiblity and strength, which will help improve range of motion.
+But you’ll get some incredible benefits by doing yoga for runners as it’s a combination of both flexibility and strength, which will help improve your range of motion.

 - Try getting up more throughout the day to prevent some tightness.

 - Do a good dynamic warm-up before running to release tension.